Course Outline

 How Microservices Implement Web Service Concepts

-- Focusing on a single responsibility and excelling at it
+- Focusing on a single responsibility to enhance modularity and maintainability

 Microservice Protocols and Standards